-(iii) Targeted vs covered hectares
+(iii) Targeted versus covered hectares

-Out of the 32 surveyed projects, 14 declared a total of 1,859,343 hectares as targeted for restoration.
-Out of this, 839,057 hectares were reported to have been successfully under restoration activities (Figure 3).
-We cannot conclude that the declared areas are fully restored unless an assessment of the full dimensions of restoration is completed.
-An assessment that includes and not limited to the soil and vegetation health and other livelihood dynamics in the areas reported as restored.
+Fourteen4 of the 32 surveyed projects declared a total of 1,859,343 ha as targeted for restoration.
+Of the total target area, 839,057 ha were reported to have been successfully under restoration activities (Figure 3).
+To determine whether the reported areas are fully restored, an assessment of restoration dimensions such as soil and vegetation health and livelihood dynamics is required.

-&lt;sup>3For purposes of this report, we have reported dates of operation up to 2030 as there are 2\\ projects that are infinite
+3For the purposes of this report, we have reported dates of operation up to 2030 as there are two projects with infinite timelines.

-&lt;sup>4 18 projects did not differentiate between targeted area vs successfully covered area.
+4 Eighteen projects did not differentiate between targeted area versus successfully covered area.

-Figure 3: Targeted vs Restored hectares of 14 projects
+Figure 3: Total targeted versus restored (covered) hectares for 14 projects